aliyenigunn/findProduct_withBarcode/README.md

-# findProduct
+# findProductAndCheck
- The web page where you can check whether the barcodes of the products you own are entered into the system correctly with the barcode scanner.
+ A web application where you can check with a handheld terminal that the barcodes of the products in your company are entered into your system correctly.